RomelSan/Sysadmin-Themes/README.md

 ## Instructions

+### **Fonts**
+This is a must to make sure the themes works as intended.
+If you are goint to use Powershell themes then install a PowerLine Font.
+If you are going to use Oh My ZSH (Linux) and/or Oh my Posh (Powershell) then use Nerd Fonts because they have PowerLine Symbols + some required extras.
+1. Install a PowerLine font, ex: `CascadiaCodePL.ttf` located in folder `Fonts --> PowerLine` folder.
+2. If you want to use a [Nerd Font](https://www.nerdfonts.com/):
+   Located in folder `Fonts --> NerdFonts` folder.
+   My favorites are: `CascadiaCode` and `SourceCodePro`
+   The fonts to install are:
+   `Caskaydia Cove Nerd Font Complete Windows Compatible.ttf`
+   `Sauce Code Pro Nerd Font Complete Windows Compatible.ttf`

 ### Customizing Kitty
 Using Kitty portable on Windows.
-1. Install a font, ex: `CascadiaCodePL.ttf` located in the Fonts --> PowerLine folder.
-2. Do the Kitty portable recommended settings.
+1. Do the Kitty portable recommended settings.
 Open File `README.md` inside Kitty folder.
-3. Use any Kitty theme you want.
+2. Use any Kitty theme you want.
 My favorites are: Nord Theme and Core Theme.

 ### Customizing Linux Shell
 Tested on Ubuntu Server 20.04 LTS